platformsh/platformsh-docs/docs/src/increase-observability/logs/access-logs.md

 {{< /codetabs >}}

+If a running activity is stuck, you can [cancel the activity](../../environments/cancel-activity.md).

 ### Sharing activity logs

 When trying to identify and resolve failures, it can often help to have another person's perspective.